Quadrifolium/TFinMedia/en-GB/20130604 渝报(Yuzhou City Life).md

 > (Some photos were provided by interviewee.)

 "Do not mention the past, the life is full of trials and hardships."
-Recently on video sites like Youku and 56.com, "Dang Ai Yi Cheng Wangshi"(当爱已成往事, literally: "When Love Becomes the Past") covered by two boys were forwarded by many, the video got over 400,000 views, made it the most concerned covering during the commemoration of Leslie Cheung(张国荣).
+Recently on video sites like Youku and 56.com, "Dang Ai Yi Cheng Wangshi"(当爱已成往事, literally: "When Love Becomes the Past") covered by two boys were reposted by many, the video got over 400,000 views, made it the most concerned covering during the commemoration of Leslie Cheung(张国荣).

 The two boys had been remembered by many people in days.
 They are 13-year-old WANG Jun-kai from the 8th Middle School and 12-year-old WANG Yuan from Dajiang Primary School of Chongqing.